QinLab-WFU/VCIN/README.md

-Title:Visual-textual Cross-modal Interaction Network for Radiology Report Generation.
-We will publish the code after the paper is accepted
+Title:Visual-textual Cross-modal Interaction Network for Radiology Report Generation We will publish the code after the paper is accepted